GoogleChrome/web.dev/src/site/content/en/blog/generic-sensor/index.md

 ### Permissions Policy integration

-The [Permissions Policy integration](https://w3c.github.io/webappsec-permissions-policy/) in Generic Sensor API is used to control access to sensors data for a frame.
+The [Permissions Policy integration](https://w3c.github.io/webappsec-permissions-policy/) in Generic Sensor API controls access to sensors data for a frame.

 By default the `Sensor` objects can be created only within a main frame or same-origin subframes, thus preventing cross-origin iframes from unsanctioned